PM May defends record on Brexit and other policies after criticism

 The spokesman told reporters the prime minister had secured an agreement with the European Union to move beyond the first phase of talks, and was now moving on to a discussion of the future relationship and an implementation phase, where there were differences over details.

 “I would say if you look at the Brexit negotiations, there were many people who said it wouldn’t be possible to complete the first phase.
-The prime minister did that ... we are now moving forward toward agreeing an implementation period and in beginning discussions on what the future partnership will look like,” he said.
+The prime minister did that ... we are now moving forward towards agreeing an implementation period and in beginning discussions on what the future partnership will look like,” he said.
+(Reporting by Elizabeth Piper; editing by William James)